RickyJ99/VARdecomposer/README.md

 # VARdecomposer
-This model take as input basic business data such as revenues and cost and it give insight using VAR model
+This model takes as input primary business data such as revenues and cost, and it gives insight using VAR model